kakkarpalak/VisualizationwithExcel/README.md

 # VisualizationwithExcel
 Visualization using Excel

-The dataset used in this lab comes from the following source: https://community.ibm.com/accelerators/?context=analytics&type=Data&product=Cognos%20Analytics&industry=Automotive in the IBM Accelerator Catalog.
+The dataset used in this project comes from the following source: https://community.ibm.com/accelerators/?context=analytics&type=Data&product=Cognos%20Analytics&industry=Automotive in the IBM Accelerator Catalog.
 Download the file CarSalesByModelStart.xlsx.
-Upload and open the file in Excel for the web.
+Upload and open the file in Excel.
 I have created some visualizations to demonstrate car sales and profits for each dealer.

 Following are the visualizations on each sheet in CarSalesByModelEnd.xlsx file: